Meetings

 Some of the key points to consider in order to set a positive in-meeting culture include:

-• Following the meeting agenda - Avoid going off-track
+• Following the meeting agenda - Avoid going off-track.

-• Focus on problem-solving and important topics
+• Focus on problem-solving and important topics.

-• Empower employees through recognition
+• Empower employees through recognition.

-• Set a designated note-taker (not the host)
+• Set a designated note-taker (not the host).

-• Don't overrun the meeting or start early
+• Don't overrun the meeting or start early.

-• Avoid extra 'fluff' to fill time
+• Avoid extra 'fluff' to fill time.

-• Focus on the strengths of the attendees to maximize engagement
+• Focus on the strengths of the attendees to maximize engagement.

 • If conducting a video meeting, ensure attendees are limited and able to access a quiet office space.

 When holding a meeting, it is important to allow everyone an opportunity to speak, having a balance of participation.
 This helps attendees to feel engaged, promotes discussion, and gathers new ideas.
-In order to achieve a positive meeting culture, you can use this free guide from Flowtrace:

 Free Guide - Internal Meeting Template